tchikl-h/Boxpop_solver/README.md

 > Finally, press *enter* to begin the solving.
 *(You can change the speed of the resolution by increasing the number in main.c line 174)*.

+**Limitation**

+Due to the fact that the algorithm is based on *backtracking*, the resolution of a map with more than 42 boxes takes too much time and can't be complete.

 **PICTURE**

 ![Boxpop](http://nsa38.casimages.com/img/2016/07/21/160721033203391654.jpg)